Subsidiaries & Associates

 CEDC, in which Vivant has an 18% effective interest, is connected to NGCP.

-COREnergy is a licensed Retail Electricity Supplier registered with the Philippine Securities and Exchange Commission (SEC) in October 2012.
+Corenergy is a licensed Retail Electricity Supplier registered with the Philippine Securities and Exchange Commission (SEC) in October 2012.

 It provides total energy solutions, which include rooftop solar energy for commercial and industrial establishments, retail electricity services and engineering consultancy services that are forward-looking and adaptable to the needs of customers.